earthcube/hydrography.org/pages/hydrography90m/hydrography90m_layers.md

 layout: page-fullwidth
 classes: wide
 title: "Hydropgraphy90m layers"
-teaser: "Here is an overview of all the current layers of the Hydrography90m dataset.
-Please see the paper by [Amatulli et al. (2022)](https://essd.copernicus.org/preprints/essd-2022-9) for further details."
-permalink: "/data/hydrography90m"
+permalink: "/hydrography90m/hydrography90m_layers"
 header:
-   image_fullwidth: "data/dem_streamOrder1.jpg"
+   image_fullwidth: "hydrography90m/dem_streamOrder1.jpg"
 ---

-Below is an overview of all the current layers of the Hydrography90m dataset.
-Click below on the tiled map to get the download link or use the script [here](/link/to/code_page) to dowloand the full data archive.
+Here is an overview of all the current layers of the Hydrography90m dataset.
+Please see the paper by [Amatulli et al. (2022)](https://essd.copernicus.org/preprints/essd-2022-9) for further details.

 For each computed layer is reported:
 * a figure sample